 The solar array at Saint John's is the first highly visible step in achieving carbon neutrality.
 It demonstrates our commitment to the American College and Universities President's Climate Commitment and to the Benedictine value of stewardship.
 Saint John's hopes this large scale project will pave the way for clean energy in Minnesota.

 The solar panels will be used by several departments on campus, especially environmental studies, for research.
 Several classes have toured the field as a part of their studies.
-The Saint John's Arboretum has developed an energy class for K-12 students and others.
+The Saint John's Outdoor University has developed an energy class for K-12 students and others.